sysgears/grain/docs/latest.md

 ### Introduction

-It is obvious that in order to implement some complex tasks for your website, you may need to have full control over your website resources.
-For example, you may want to customize website urls, add custom pages, like pagination pages or pages that gathers posts related to certain tags, etc.
+It's obvious that to implement complex tasks for your website, you may need to have full control over your website resources.
+For example, you may want to customize website URLs, add custom pages, and so on.

-All sorts of this transformations can be made by using resource mapping mechanism.
-In order to start working with it, it is important to be familiar with how website resources are represented in Grain.
+These transformations can be done by using the resource mapping mechanism.
+To use this mechanism, it's important to be familiar with how the website resources are represented in Grain.

 ### Resource representation

 In Grain each resource is represented as a plain Groovy map.
 Each resource should have at least three keys in its map:

--  either `location` which points to the resource file in filesystem, or `source` which contains resource content
+- `location`, which points to the resource file in filesystem, or `source`, which contains resource content
-- `markup` - resource markup, one of 'html', 'md', 'rst', 'adoc', 'text' or 'binary' (it is optional if `location` is defined)
+- `markup` - resource markup, one of `'html'`, `'md'`, `'rst'`, `'adoc'`, `'text'`, or `'binary'` (it's optional if `location` is defined)
-- `url` - the URL of the resource (it is not strictly tied to the resource location, and can be modified)
+- `url` - the URL of the resource (it's not strictly tied to the resource location and can be modified)

-Both `source` and `markup` have higher priority over `location` when Grain decides what contents should be rendered and what markup should be used for rendering
+Both `source` and `markup` have higher priority over `location` when Grain decides what content should be rendered and what markup should be used for rendering.

 Along with these keys, resource representation holds all the properties specified in content files' headers.